compound-developers/compound-governance-examples/README.md

 The following code examples can be used in a Web3-enabled website.

-There are examples for querying the Ethereum blockchain directly as well as examples that use the [Compound REST API](https://compound.finance/docs/api).
+There are examples for querying the Ethereum blockchain directly as well as examples that use the [Compound REST API](https://compound.finance/docs/api?ref=github&user=ajb413&repo=compound-governance-examples).
 Operations that **get** can be done using either implementation.
-However **set** operations must be performed by writing to the blockchain, which requires ETH to be spent on gas fees.
+However **set** operations must be performed by writing to the blockchain with Web3, which requires ETH to be spent on gas fees.

 ### Get All COMP Token Holders
 - [Example Web Page (Compound API)](https://compound-developers.github.io/compound-governance-examples/api-examples/get_comp_holders)